Hyaluronic Acid Last updated: Jul 22, 2008

 Knee Pain

 Physicians have injected hyaluronic acid directly into the synovial fluid in the knee as a treatment for osteoarthritis for the last 20+ years.
 There are many peer-reviewed articles written on the use of hyaluronic acid for this purpose.
-Further study is needed, as it remains to be proven that there is clear clinical benefit.
 Please see the link between knee pain and Glucosamine.

 Skin-Hair-Nails